Evelyn Sharp (aviator): World War II

 Sharp was one of the original Women's Auxiliary Ferrying Squadron (WAFS) pilots, with over 3,000 flight hours logged when she joined.
 The WAFS (under Nancy Love) were soon merged with the Women's Flying Training Detachment (under Jacqueline Cochran) to form the Women Airforce Service Pilots (WASP).

-Sharp died on April 3, 1944 in Cumberland County, Pennsylvania, when the P-38 Lightning she was ferrying lost an engine on takeoff from New Cumberland Airport and crashed.
+Sharp died on April 3, 1944, in Cumberland County, Pennsylvania, when the P-38 Lightning she was ferrying lost an engine on takeoff from New Cumberland Airport and crashed.
 She was 24 years old.

 Legacy

 At the time of her death she was a squadron commander, only three flights from her fifth rating, the highest certificate then available to women.

 She is buried in Ord, Nebraska, where a public airfield, the Evelyn Sharp Field Airport, has been named for her.
 Every June, Ord celebrates Evelyn Sharp Days in her honor.

 In 1992, Sharp was inducted into the Nebraska Aviation Hall of Fame.

-In 2018, a memorial to Sharp was dedicated at the Pfeiffer Memorial Arboretum and Nature Preserve in Cumberland County, Pennsylvania, at the site of the plane crash.
+In 2018, a memorial to Sharp was dedicated at the Peiffer Memorial Arboretum and Nature Preserve in Cumberland County, Pennsylvania, at the site of the plane crash.

+On August 26-27, 2023, a pair of Sharp's earrings in the shape of tiny P-38 aircraft were worn at the Guardians of Freedom Air Show in Lincoln, Nebraska, by Air Force Capt.
+Aimee “Rebel” Fiedler — an F-16C fighter pilot with the Viper Team.